brylevkirill/notes/Reinforcement Learning.md

-  Reinforcement Learning is learning to control an unknown system.
+  Reinforcement Learning combines a control problem with statistical estimation: the system dynamics are not known to the agent but can be learned through experience.

   * [**introduction**](#introduction)